These sugar free peanut butter cookies are a super easy-to-make, quick recipe for delicious, golden brown, healthy cookies.

 Step 1: Mix Together Wet and Dry Ingredients

-You don’t need an electric mixer or a food processor.
+You don’t need an electric mixer, stand mixer or a food processor.

 Just use a good, sturdy large spoon and mix the ingredients in a mixing bowl until completely combined.

 The mixed batter will look like the picture below.